Ford's Chapel United Methodist Church

 Ford's Chapel United Methodist Church, or simply Ford's Chapel UMC, is a United Methodist church located in Harvest, Alabama, in the United States.
-It was founded in 1808, and enjoys the honor of being the first Methodist Church established in what is now the state of Alabama.
+It was founded in 1808 and is the first Methodist Church established in what is now the state of Alabama.

 History

 Three years after the close of the Revolutionary War, in 1784, the first Methodist Conference in America was organized under the direction of John Wesley of England who appointed Thomas Coke and Francis Asbury as Bishops.